-The common shares of Viemed trade in Canada on the Toronto Stock Exchange (the "TSX") under the trading symbol "VMD.TO" and trade in the United States on the Nasdaq Capital Market under the trading symbol "VMD".
+The common shares of Viemed trade in the United States on the Nasdaq Capital Market under the trading symbol "VMD" and trade in Canada on the Toronto Stock Exchange (the "TSX") under the trading symbol "VMD.TO".
 Viemed's registered and records office is located at Suite 2800, Park Place, 666 Burrard Street, Vancouver, British Columbia V6C 2Z7 Canada and its principal executive office is located at 625 E. Kaliste Saloom Road, Lafayette, Louisiana 70508.
-Viemed's website is www.viemed.com.
-Information contained on our website is not part of this Annual Report on Form 10-K.